wolfjazz/fixed-point-math/doc/DocReference.md

 // ...

 // user-defined types
-// note: overflow behaviors are examples here; best practice is to use the default, forbidden, and
+// note: overflow behaviors are examples here; best practice is to use the default, error, and
 // to change the overflow behavior explicitly when needed/desired (so that a dev has control when
 // the compiler should add overflow checks; code does not compile if a check is needed
 // -> this way a dev can add a check explicitly, or fix the bug if the check should not be needed) using u32q16<...> = u32q<16, ..., fpm::Overflow::clamp>;  // res.
 2^-16; overflow: clamping using i32q16<...> = i32q<16, ..., fpm::Overflow::assert>;  // res.
 2^-16; overflow: assertion
 // res.
-2^-20; overflow at runtime forbidden -> code does not compile if check would be needed using u32q20<...> = u32q<20, ...>;  // Overflow::forbidden is default
+2^-20; overflow at runtime forbidden -> code does not compile if check would be needed using u32q20<...> = u32q<20, ...>;  // Overflow::error is default
 using i16q2<...> = i16q<2, ..., fpm::Overflow::clamp>;  // res.
 2^-2; overflow: clamping